fdschneider/oldwebsite/about.md

 This is a static website hosted at [Github.com](https://github.com/fdschneider) benefiting from *GitHub Pages*.
 The sites are generated using [Jekyll](http://jekyllrb.com/).

 <br>
+The navigation of the web-site is trying to be intuitive.
+Simple menus without deep hierarchies and teaser overview pages of the blog and research site enable to find content quickly.
+You can turn pages by clicking on the lower right or left part of the screen.

 Right now, there is no commenting function yet.
 If you feel like giving feed-back, please don't hesitate to contact me via e-mail.